Eleonora

 Digitized 135mm film negatives, serving as the source images for In the Light of a Miracle.

 This instability is not incidental but structural to the work.
 The images are semi-stable, traversed by an extended temporality that renders visible the cyclical and vulnerable nature of the landscape.
-Their mode of presentation is integral to this process: displayed without protective glass, the works remain exposed to light, allowing the process to persist beyond the moment of exhibition.

 In the Light of a Miracle